Parvati Arga Bird Sanctuary: Flora and fauna

 The avian population of the bird sanctuary is a mix of about 35 species of resident as well as migratory birds.

 The birds migrate across Himalayas from Tibet, China, Europe and Siberia during winters.
-Some of these birds fly over 5000 km and above 8500 meters high to reach here.
+Some of these birds fly over 5000 km and above 8500 meters high to reach the sanctuary.

+153 species of avifauna belonging to 33 facilities have been identified here.
 Some of the major migratory birds during the season are greylag goose, northern pintail, cotton teal, red-crested pochard, gadwall, northern shoveler, Eurasian coot and mallard.

 Some major local migratory and residential birds are sarus crane, painted stork, Indian peafowl, white ibis, little grebe, fulvous whistling duck, Asian openbill, white-necked stork, pheasant-tailed jacana, bronze winged jacana, grey-headed swamphen, northern lapwing, black drongo and Indian roller.